Speak to us 01784 222 304

 Join the Dyslexia Guild

-Level 7 Postgraduate Certificate: Specialist Teaching for Literacy-Related Difficulties
+Level 7 Specialist Teaching for Literacy-Related Difficulties

 The Dyslexia Action Postgraduate Certificates, Diploma and MEd qualifications are a unique and prestigious programme at Master’s level 7 that provides training to become informed practitioners and specialist teachers and/or assessors.